 Fall has come once again and with it the introduction of new smartphones from Samsung and Apple.
 The Galaxy Note8 and iPhone 8 are direct competitors for consumer affections.
 But what exactly do these upgraded handsets have to offer?
-This article aims to find out by discussing 11 selling-points across the devices.
+This article aims to find out by discussing 11 selling points across the iPhone 8 and Galaxy Note8 devices.

 1.True Tone Technology

 The iPad Pro has the ability to adjust its lighting based on its environment to give users consistent light.
 Apple has now brought this technology to the iPhone 8.
 It is on by default in the settings under brightness.
 But it can be turned off as needed.
 The ability to set or turn off Night Shift is also here.

 Portrait photo-taking is new to the iOS platform.
 Using it is straightforward.
 Simply open the camera and select portrait mode to start.
 The iPhone 8 Plus offers additional options to go through.
 There are several types of lighting filters to flip through in a carousel-style setup.
 Select one and hold the phone at the correct distance before snapping the photo.
 It is still in the beta testing stages though so the process isn’t perfect.